-Disc golf, or Frisbee Golf, is a precision flying disc game.
+Disc golf is a precision flying disc game.
 Established in 1980, the disc golf course at Warriors’ Path State Park features 27 holes with a balance of open and wooded holes, elevation changes, and varying lengths.

 The disc golf course is a very popular recreational facility at the park.
 The local disc golf association does a great job of maintaining the course and holds frequent competitions.
 The course is considered as one of the best in the state!

 Contact the Park Office at 423.239.8531 for more information.

 A Brief History of Disc Golf in the Tri-Cities

 The beginnings of Disc Golf can be traced back to many locations.
 California, Virginia, and other areas of the country have recollections of students and Frisbee enthusiasts inventing a form of golf using flying discs.
 Some may have seen the directions stamped on the bottom of Wham-O Frisbees that read, “Flip flat, flies straight.
 Have fun, invent games”.
 Regardless of who was first or where they started playing, the game was beginning to develop a following.